TajkirHossen-14/Smart_Eco_Home_Manager/README.md

 # 🌿 Smart Eco Home Manager

 Smart Eco Home Manager is a Java-based console application that simulates an intelligent and eco-friendly home management system.
-The project focuses on energy efficiency, water usage monitoring, green energy simulation, and temperature-based smart suggestions to promote sustainable living.
+The project focuses on energy efficiency, water usage monitoring, green energy simulation and temperature-based smart suggestions to promote sustainable living.

 This system allows users to control household appliances, monitor resource consumption, generate reports and save system data to a file — all using Object-Oriented Programming (OOP) principles.